-Random Forest classification (Breiman 2001) is a supervised learning technique that uses a training set of known observations to derive an empirical relationship that is used to predict the membership of unknown observations.
-Bootstrap Training data represent land parcels; these we used to sample all underlying pixels from the Classification Scenes for 2020.
+Random Forest (RF) classification (Breiman 2001) is a supervised learning technique that uses a training set of known observations to derive an empirical relationship which is then used to predict the membership of unknown observations.
+Bootstrap Training data represent land parcels; these we used to sample all underlying pixels from the Classification Scenes for 2021.
 Pixels were placed into labelled bags and from each bag 10,000 samples, with replacement were drawn to train the RF classifier.
-The RF-classifier subsequently yields the 10m Classified Pixel product (for example, Figure 3, right).
-Sampling with replacement ensures that all land cover classes have an equal number of pixel observations for training the Random Forest, this balances learning.
+The RF classifier subsequently yields the 10 m Classified Pixel product (for example, Figure 3, right).
+Sampling with replacement ensures that all land cover classes have an equal number of pixel observations for training the RF, this balances learning.
 Without balanced learning the signal of rarer classes will be weak and susceptible to domination from commoner classes, causing misclassification.